 A blunder and a mistake are slightly different.
 A mistake could be a decision, but a blunder is a process, which we let ourselves into knowingly or unknowingly.
 And in our conscious minds, practically none of us would want to commit to such blunders, the impacts of which are irrecoverable.
+Great entrepreneurs such as Elon Musk and Deep Patel know these mistakes too well and they’ve learned from them.
 So, here’s a list of blunders you must vow that you would NEVER, I repeat, NEVER make them.

 Management and Leadership are NOT the same